pantheon-systems/documentation/source/content/guides/autopilot/04-troubleshoot.md

 anchorid: troubleshoot-autopilot
 permalink: docs/guides/autopilot/troubleshoot-autopilot/
 editpath: autopilot/04-troubleshoot.md
-reviewed: "2021-06-10"
+reviewed: "2021-07-21"
 ---

-## Troubleshoot Common Autopilot Error Messages
+# Troubleshoot Autopilot Error Messages

+You may encounter errors when using Autopilot.
+This page has a consolidated list of common issues and solutions you may encounter with Autopilot.

-## Exclusions reports “We didn’t detect any plugins, modules or themes that were eligible for exclusion.”
+## “We didn’t detect any plugins, modules or themes that were eligible for exclusion.”

 ### Issue

 The extensions list used for Exclusions should be refreshed when the Autopilot plan is set for the first time and on slow-converge after, but since the plan is only set after Autopilot is initialized, the list is unavailable the first time Autopilot is setup.

-### Resolution
+### Solution

 The workflow to refresh extensions can then be triggered from the GraphQL Playground with the following mutation: